The Enniskillen Dragoon

-"The Enniskillen Dragoon" (Roud 2185; also called "Enniskillen Dragoon" or "The Enniskillen Dragoons") is an Irish folk song associated with the Inniskilling Dragoons, a British Army regiment based at Enniskillen, County Fermanagh, in what is now Northern Ireland.
+"The Enniskillen Dragoon" (Roud 2185; also called "Enniskillen Dragoon" or "The Enniskillen Dragoons") is an Irish folk song associated with the Inniskilling Dragoons, a British Army regiment based at Enniskillen, County Fermanagh, Ireland.
 The air was used as the regiment's signature quick march.
 The oldest lyrics tell of the love of a local lady for a soldier serving in the eponymous regiment.

 E. M. Morphy remembered hearing the "familiar old ballad" in Toronto on his arrival from Enniskillen in 1835.
 William Frederick Wakeman in 1870 called it "an old song once, and to some extent still[,] popular on the banks of the Erne".
 Patrick Weston Joyce (1827–1914) wrote in 1909: